Yul Servo

-John Marvin Cruz Nieto (born February 22, 1977), popularly known by his stage name Yul Servo Nieto or simply Yul Servo, is a Filipino actor and politician who is currently the vice mayor of Manila, the capital city of the Philippines, since 2022.
+John Marvin "Yul Servo" Cruz Nieto (born February 22, 1977) is a Filipino actor, visual artist and politician who has served as the 34th Vice Mayor of Manila from 2022 to 2025.

-Background
+Early life and education

-Nieto, nicknamed "Jon-Jon" as a child, was born in Bulacan and raised in Binondo, Manila.
-Nieto's father Glenn Martin Romano Nieto, an architect by profession, used to own a tailoring shop and was a former councilor.
-The second of eight children in a Manila middle-class family, Nieto studied and graduated to become a policeman but was pushed into acting by an uncle.
+Nieto, nicknamed "Jon-Jon" as a child, was born in Calumpit, Bulacan, and was raised in Binondo, Manila.
+Nieto's father, Glenn Martin Romano Nieto (born 1952), is an architect by profession who used to own a tailoring shop and served as a city councilor from 1988 to 1995.
+His mother was Zenaida Cruz Nieto (1948–2024).
+The second of eight children in a Manila middle-class family, Nieto studied and graduated from the Philippine College of Criminology to become a policeman but was pushed into acting by his maternal uncle.